fmmb/myservers-admin-scripts/README.md

 You must prevent other users of looking into your backups and logs.

 # User management
-You can perform the following operations inside the ./users directory
+You can perform the following operations concerning the user management

 Add new users to the group "so", based on a list of users